Start: February 4, 2025, Leknes, Noway

 All our shooting locations are easily reachable by a 10-minute walk from the car.
 We will not climb or hike on this tour, but you should be able to walk on uneven and possibly icy surfaces.
 You must be prepared for windy and cold weather.
 Some sessions may last up to 2-3 hours with the possibility to warm up in the car from time to time.

-Please register for this expedition using the form below.
+Please register for this workshop using the form below.
 Deposit payment of $1500 is required upon booking.
 We will send you payment instructions for a deposit payment upon registration.
-The remaining balance is due October 4, 2024.
+The remaining balance is due October 18, 2024.